 The culminating experience of the 6th-Year Degree Program is the Internship in Educational Administration.
 The internship requires that candidates complete a total of 350 hours of internship work.
 Of these 350 hours, 150 hours are acquired through previous or concurrent coursework.
-These hours are accounted in the internship portfolio (See next section for more detailed information about the portfolio.) by submitting major assignments from the coursework.
+These hours are accounted for in the internship hours log as major assignments from the coursework.
 The remaining 200 hours are to be completed during the internship year in accordance with the candidate's action plan, which is created by the candidate at the start of the internship experience and approved by the candidate's on-site Mentor and University Supervisor.
 Of these 200 hours, up to 50 may be completed in the summer prior to the start of the candidate's school year.